flathub/flathub/README.md

 `--filesystem=host:ro` primarily to be used for external data, roms, samples, etc.

-`post-install` section used to copy MAME built-in directories.

 ### Patches

 Currently these are the patches applied:

 `0.244-ptrdiff_t.patch` includes `<cstddef>` header to find `ptrdiff_t` type in the 0.244 release.

+`ldopts.patch` enables an option for the linker to strip debug symbols.

 `use-system-lib-flac.patch` works around FORTIFY_SOURCE compiler option that causes errors in the included libflac.

-`ldopts.patch` enables an option for the linker to strip debug symbols.